b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 OK, feel free to visit Wikipedia ([see statistics](https://en.wikipedia.org/wiki/Statistics)) and see how I did with my definition.
-The definition given there is probably more accurate and comprehensive, but maybe mine will be easier to grasp for a beginner.
+The definition given there is probably more accurate and comprehensive than the one given above, but maybe mine will be easier to grasp for a beginner.

 Anyway, my definition says "can never be entirely sure" so there needs to be some way to measure the (un)certainty.
 This is where probability comes into the